hellybell/binf_projects/README.md

 # binf_projects
 Computational Bioinformatics
-The following is an outline of the files within this repository?
+The following is an outline of the files within this repository